muratk3n/thirdwave/en/tweets/2020/week24a.md

 else.
 We'll see what follows next in a post-industrial society.

-(Postindustrial doesn't mean there is no industrial production, just like there is still agriculture in a post-agro world)
+(Postindustrial doesn't mean there is no industrial production, just like in a post-agro world there is still agriculture production)

 "Should work change depending on tech?"